 The financial details you need to consider when starting or running a business depend entirely on your situation.
 Costs may be lower for businesses that offer services rather than physical products.
 Regardless of your business model, you may still face expenses such as legal, marketing, and subcontracting fees.

 Use this startup cost calculator to see how much money you might need to start your business.

 Before tapping into your own assets or taking out a small business loan, consider researching alternative funding options such as angel investors or crowdfunding, both of which involve less personal risk in exchange for equity or partial ownership in a business.
 Depending on the type of business, economic development loans through your city or state chamber of commerce may be another way to raise capital.

-There are several types of federal, state, and local business taxes: income taxes, self-employment taxes (SECA), employment taxes (FICA), excise taxes, sales and use taxes, and business property taxes.
+There are several types of federal, state, and local business taxes that you should be aware of when creating a financial plan for your business: income taxes, self-employment taxes (SECA), employment taxes (FICA), excise taxes, sales and use taxes, and business property taxes.